legumeinfo/pandagma/README.md

   For both pandagma-pan and pandagma-fam, run either of the following subcommands separately if you wish:
               clean - Clean (delete) files in the working directory that are not needed for later addition of data using add_extra and subsequent run commands.
-                        By default, \"clean\" is run as part of \"all\" unless the -r flag is set.
+                        By default, "clean" is run as part of "all" unless the -r flag is set.
-        ReallyClean - Do complete clean-up of files in the working directory.
-                        Use this if you want to start over, OR if you are satisified with the results and don't anticipate adding other annotation sets to this pangene set.
 ```

-Variables in the config file for the **pangene workflow**, pandagma-pan.sh:
+Variables in the config file for the **pangene workflow**, `pandagma pan`:

 ```
          clust_iden - Minimum identity threshold for mmseqs clustering [0.95]